47 of The Best Sport Psychology Quotes

 Ronda Rousey

 Comment: We have this idea that athletes are superhuman.
 They don’t feel nervous or fearful and never doubt their ability.
-This just isn’t the case.
-The top athletes in the world feel all the same things we feel before an important moment, but through years of experience have just become really good at performing with all of those unhelpful thoughts and feelings present.
+This isn’t the case.
+The top athletes in the world feel all the same things we feel before a critical moment, but through years of experience, they have just become good at performing with all of those unhelpful thoughts and feelings present.

 “Champions aren’t made in gyms.
 Champions are made from something they have deep inside of them; a desire, a dream, a vision.”